goettw/bosh-lite-windows-bosh-client2/README.md

 # Install cloudfoundry on windows using virtualbox and bosh-cli2

 This is for windows users who want to use bosh-cli2 to install cloudfoundry on virtualbox.

-We will install cloudfoundry on a pre-defined vagrantbox, running bosh-director.
-[bosh-cli2-v2](https://bosh.io/docs/cli-v2) currently only supports Linux and Mac.
-This means that we have to create another VM, that acts as client.
+The setup consists of 2 VMs
+- cf: initially a pre-defined vagrantbox, running bosh-director, configured to simulate VMs with warden-containers.
+After installation has been completed, this VM will also contain cloudfoundry.
+- bosh-cli2: a linux box with bosh-cli v2 [bosh-cli2-v2](https://bosh.io/docs/cli-v2)

 Both VMs will be created, running:
 ```